 Because cancer treatment can be complex and at times feel overwhelming, understanding the different types of radiation therapy can be helpful before beginning an individualized course of treatment.
 There are multiple types of radiation therapy, including:

 External beam radiation therapy is the most common type of radiation therapy, in which invisible beams are delivered from outside the body to kill tumors and malignant cells.
-External beam radiation therapy involves the use of ionizing radiation, including photons (X-rays), gamma rays or protons (charged particles).
+External beam radiation therapy involves the use of ionizing radiation, including photons (X-rays) and gamma rays.

 There are several types and delivery methods:

 - Conventional radiation therapy is used to treat many cancers and can usually be started sooner than other treatment techniques.
 After an initial course of conventional radiation therapy, additional “boosts” may be given to a smaller treatment area.